 5. Embrace Online Marketing

-- Influencer marketing.
+Influencer marketing is a big trend — and it’s even possible if you’re on a tight budget.
 If you’re a regional nonprofit, find an influencer in your area.
 If locality is less important, find someone who is committed to your cause.
 Micro-influencers are inexpensive and can have a big impact with your audience.

 6. Market Your Cause